Tokimon/vanillajs-browser-helpers/README.md

 ## Something missing?

-If you find any bugs or missing functionality you would like to see included, feel free to add an issue in the [issue list](https://github.com/Tokimon/vanillajs-helpers/issues) or perhaps do a [PR](https://github.com/Tokimon/vanillajs-helpers/pulls) of a great snippet you created.
+If you find any bugs or missing functionality you would like to see included, feel free to add an issue in the [issue list](https://github.com/Tokimon/vanillajs-browser-helpers/issues) or perhaps do a [Pull Request](https://github.com/Tokimon/vanillajs-browser-helpers/pulls) of a great snippet you created.